-Five bancassurance partners, two of which are also shareholders
+Two bancassurance partners that are also shareholders

 In France, CNP Assurances' products are distributed through two long-standing partners, La Banque Postale and the BPCE group (Banques Populaires and Caisses d'Épargne networks), under long-term agreements.
 As CNP Assurances shareholders, they have a direct stake in the Group's performance and its future.